By Judy Stevens – RPR, CMRS, CPE – Principal, Colorado

 I’m also thankful for the amazing clients we have and have had for so many years.
 Your loyalty is heartwarming and fills my soul with gratitude.
 When you comment on the quality of our staff and our reporters and thank me for the timeliness of our files and the professionalism of our team, I know we’re serving our community well and that our values and goals for this company have come full circle.

-About Judy Stevens – RPR, CMRS, CPE
+About Judy Stevens – RPR, OR-CSR, CMRS, CPE

 Judy Stevens has been a firm owner in Denver since 1994 before becoming part of Veritext in 2019.
 She began her career as a court reporter in Tucson, Arizona before moving to Denver, Colorado.
 In 2000, Judy earned the highly coveted designation of Certified Manager of Reporting Services (CMRS) by the National Court Reporters Association while building her firm, mentoring her team and also serving on the board of her state association and volunteering through the Alliance of Professional Women.